 Moss calibrates Freud's meaning for poetry and poets when he says, "But I wrote about what they speak on the street that others didn't see, and that others didn't hear."
 Presumably, Moss didn't have Freud in mind during this conversation, nor would Thomas Meyer have been in the picture for him at that time.
 By way of aside, the gist of this exchange may also be understood, I think, as obliquely suggesting that Freud was not a poet.

 One more thing on this.
-I wonder whether there may be something in the following.
 In Philosophical Investigations (as translated by G.E.M.
 Anscombe), says Wittgenstein:

 78. Compare knowing and saying: